alexzk1/edmcoverlay_for_linux/README.md

 - Install the dependencies (mostly X11 development headers; on Ubuntu, the `xorg-dev` package may be sufficient), `cmake`.
 - Run script `create_binary.sh` it will handle all needed.
-- In the EDMC settings, configure the size and position of the overlay
+- In the EDMC settings, configure the size and position of the overlay, default fonts' sizes, sizes per plugin.

 ## Dependencies